mstcgalis/personal-website/content/posts/sample-terminal.md

 }
 ```

-Now, when you open a new Terminal, you can download audio from Youtube by simply entering this command:
+Now, when you open a new Terminal, you can download audio from YouTube by simply entering this command:

 ```shell
 sample "your-youtube-link"
 ```

 The .wav file should be at your specified `--output` directory.

+As a bonus, you can also enter keywords inside the quotation marks to search YouTube instead od providing a direct link.

 Have fun sampling!